Maximilian von Lingg: Bishop of Augsburg

 Lingg's episcopal consecration was conferred on 20 July 1902, by the Archbishop of Munich and Freising, Franz Joseph von Stein.

 Lingg spent 28 years attending to his priestly and pastoral duties.
 He expanded the diocese by increasing the deaneries from forty to sixty, and in 1910 founded the Dillinger seminary as well as several new churches, among them the modern Sacred Heart of Jesus Cathedral in Augsburg.
 He also campaigned for social organizations such as Caritas and the Catholic Women's League.

 The end of the empire in 1919 led to great difficulties for the monarchist Lingg.
 After the assassination of the Bavarian Prime Minister Kurt Eisner, there was a raid on the episcopal palace, which he barely escaped.
 He was forced to hide until the end of the Soviet Republic in the St. Ottilien Archabbey.
 After that, his work fell off sharply.
 In 1927 he received an honorary citizenship in Augsburg.

 Lingg died in 1930 after a working trip to the pension home Ulrichsheim, which he founded on his former parental estate in the Füssen district of Bad Faulenbach.
-Today the guest house St. Ulrich includes the church of St. Max, which he donated in 1915 on the occasion of his 50th anniversary in the priesthood.
-After his death Bishop Lingg was carried in a festive funeral procession to Augsburg, and buried according to his will under a simple grave plate in the St. Gertruden chapel in Augsburg Cathedral.
+Today the guest house Saint Ulrich includes the church of St. Max, which he donated in 1915 on the occasion of his 50th anniversary in the priesthood.
+After his death, Bishop Lingg was carried in a festive funeral procession to Augsburg, and buried according to his will under a simple grave plate in the Saint Gertruden chapel in Augsburg Cathedral.